 If your mailbox is currently being archived to a pst-file on a network share or want to change your archive location in general see: Relocate the archive file.

-When it’s an archive file, you won’t be able to move items to this pst-file (either manually or by using AutoArchive) when the file reaches 19GB or 47.5GB.
+When the warning limit is reached, you won’t be able to move items to this pst-file anymore (either manually or by using AutoArchive).
 When this size is reached, you are still able to access the file to clean it up but it’s recommended to create a new archive file.